KillAHolic/invite-manager-docs/invites/custom-messages/README.md

 You can set a custom join or leave message by setting the config:

-`!config joinMessage This is your custom join message!
-It will be posted every time someone joins your server.`
+`!config joinMessage hi hello HILLO NEW DETROITIAN.`

 or

-`!config leaveMessage This is your custom leave message!
-It will be posted every time someone leaves your server.`
+`!config leaveMessage bye goodbye GOODBYEBYE OLD DETROITIAN.`

 A message like that obviously doesn't make sense.
 You should personalise it with information about the new member, inviter or the server.
 Please see the list below for all available placeholders.